An official website of the United States government

 A pilot with the New Mexico Air National Guard, Hurley was called to active duty, and he completed his FAC training in December 1968.
 In a Cessna O-1 Bird Dog aircraft, he flew FAC missions in support of the First Regiment of the Republic of Korea's "Capital" Division from air bases at Qui Nhon and Phu Cat until May 1969, when he returned to the United States.

 Afterward, Hurley created a series of paintings based upon his experiences, and he donated them to the museum.
-These remarkable works of art are currently on display in the museum's Kettering Hall.
+These paintings are currently off public display.

 Click here to return to Forward Air Control in Southeast Asia.